 What does it mean to live a more sustainable lifestyle?

-This is a question Masha and I have been asking ourselves a lot lately.
-Over the past couple of years, we’ve been focused on pairing down and giving up the consumption of animal products.
-We’re proud of these personal developments but it’s just a few aspects of what it means to live mindfully, at least in our opinion.
+This is a question Maša, and I have been asking ourselves a lot lately.
+Over the past couple of years, we’ve focused on pairing down and giving up the consumption of animal products.
+We’re proud of these personal developments, but it’s just a few aspects of what it means to live mindfully, at least in our opinion.

-For those of you who might not know, we’re in the process of creating an online store called Fairlings, where we connect essential day-to-day products that are fair trade, vegan, eco friendly and organic with conscientious and compassionate people.
-We’re currently interviewing the founders of the brands we’re stocking to get a better understanding of their production process so we can give all of the information required for our customers to make an informed decision.
+For those of you who might not know, we used to run an online store called Fairlings, where we connected essential day-to-day products that are fair trade, vegan, eco-friendly and organic with conscientious and compassionate people.
+We interviewed the founders of the brands we stocked to get a better understanding of their production process so we could give all of the information required for our customers to make an informed decision.

-Through this process we’ve been inspired by these amazing founders and their desire to not only create products that perform extremely well, but to also ensure that they put systems in place to limit their impact on the environment.
+Through this process, we were inspired by these amazing founders and their desire to not only create products that perform exceptionally well but to also ensure that they put systems in place to limit their impact on the environment.

-So we’ve taken this inspiration and turned it into a list of tips to help you liver greener and happier.
+So we’ve taken this inspiration and turned it into a list of tips to help you live greener and happier.
 You may already be doing a few of these things, or perhaps all of it, which is fantastic!
-But hopefully you pick up some opportunities to do your part to help mother nature.
+But hopefully, you pick up some opportunities to do your part to help mother nature.